 There is a washroom and toilet facilities just opposite the fort.
 However, it is usually locked and you will need to ask the person in charge at the fort to unlock the door.
 You will be requested to sign your name on a book and take off your shoes before you are allowed to go into this historical palace.

 You can come to the island by using a boat from the jetty near Pasar Payang or Central Market.
-The charge is less than RM1 per trip.
 Alternatively, take a 15 minutes drive to the island by using the Sultan Mahmud Bridge.
 This island is also the location of the annual Monsoon Cup which is usually held at the end of the year.